faberjs/faber-cli/README.md

 - `--override-existing` (bool) – If the folder already exists, skip the prompt and delete the existing folder before cloning the repository.
 - `--branch` (string) – Name of the git branch to retrieve from the repository.
 If not defined, the default branch is used.
 - `--keep-git` (bool) – Prevent deleting the existing Git history from the new cloned folder, removed by default.
+- `--keep-config` (bool) – Prevent deleting the `faberconfig` file from the new cloned folder, removed by default.

 Also includes all flags available to the `faber execute` command: